 Pam Leo explains very well why connection is so important for every parent:

-“Keeping children’s love cup (emotional fuel tank) filled is the key to effective parenting.
+Keeping children’s love cup (emotional fuel tank) filled is the key to effective parenting.
 When children feel loved and connected, they care about what we need and feel.
 It is only when children care about what we need and feel that they respond to parental guidance.
 When children are low on emotional fuel, they become anxious, stressed, and angry.”